rjrodger/simpledb/README.md

 ## Conventions

 Where possible, the SimpleDB naming style is preserved:
-CamelCaseBaby.
-Names of functions and their parameters also match SimpleDB as much as possible.
+`CamelCaseBaby`.
+Names of functions and their parameters also mostly match SimpleDB.

 The _simpledb.SimpleDB_ wrapper options (_maxtry_, _secure_, etc) are
-not directly to Amazon, and so have their own names.
+not directly related to Amazon, and so have their own names.

-It is sometimes necessary to embed meta directives into the Amazon query or result objects.
-These non-Amazon attributes always begin with
-$ character, but are in CamelCase.
-For example: $AsArrays.
+It is sometimes necessary to embed meta-directives into the Amazon _query_ or _result_ objects.
+These non-Amazon attributes always begin with the _$_ character, but are in `CamelCase`.
+For example: `$AsArrays`.

 This wrapper is based on the REST API.
 I looked at the SOAP API but... yeah.
 No X.509 for you.
 Yet.